AntoineSchmidt/Portfolio/projects/airsim_car/code/Readme.md

 For that the *settings.json* file has to be moved into the AirSim directory.

-Finally the model was trained to imitate the human driver, correcting the steering label for the left and right view to get back on track.\
+Finally the model was trained to imitate the human driver,\
+correcting the steering label for the left and right view to get back on track [<a href="https://arxiv.org/abs/1604.07316">Bojarski et al. ‘16, NVIDIA</a>].\
 Watch it drive:

 <p align="center">